 Maria is a founder of After School University – a tutoring and enrichment program where key science and engineering disciplines, including physics and computer programming, are introduced from an early age.
 Since its start in October of 2010, After School University has helped over 400 students from kindergarten to senior level to thrive and excel beyond expectations.

 Prior to founding After School University, Maria worked as a project manager and marketing manager of Genesys Conferencing, where she oversaw operational and strategic developments, including opening operations in new market – Russia; founder of AFD where she led small business roll out and growth; and facilitator of non-profit projects in partnership with City of Denver, Volunteers of America, Centura Global Health Foundation, CONAPAC, People of Peru Project, Unity Through Creativity, and others.
 Her personal passion for creating a world of opportunities through education and community collaboration resulted in education programs development and implementation in the United States, Peru, and Mexico.
 She is serving on Colorado Workforce Development Council, September 2012-2015.

 Maria holds a Master of Business Administration from Webster University, Colorado; Project Management Certification from Project Management Institute; Bachelor of Government Administration, Russia.
-She is currently pursuing a Bachelor of Physics.
-Maria is lovingly raising three beautiful children, Tatiana, Alexandra and Nicoli.
+She is currently pursuing a Master of Computer Science.
+Maria is lovingly raising three beautiful children, Tatiana, Alexandra and Nicolai.

 VP Marketing & Communications